-People everywhere are finding new and creative ways to pick up extra income on the side.
-Renting your home or spare room on a site like Airbnb or VRBO is a quick way to earn extra cash and offset life’s expenses.
+Renting your home or spare room on a home–sharing site like Airbnb and Vrbo is a quick way to earn extra cash.
 But do you know what your tax liability is as a host?
 Are you getting all your tax deductions?
-We’ve got the answers to some of the most frequently asked tax questions from short-term rental hosts like you!
+We’ve got answers to some of the most frequently asked tax questions from short-term rental hosts like you.

-Do I have to pay taxes on my rental?
+Do I have to pay taxes on my rental income?

-What do I need to declare as income?
+What do I need to report as income from my rental?

-The amount you report on your taxes is your “gross income.”
+The amount you should report on your taxes is your “gross income” from your rentals.
 This means all the payments you received from your guests before any refunds were given or service fees are taken out.
-It will be a larger amount than what Airbnb actually paid out to you.
-The difference will be made up for in deductions on your tax return.
+It will be a larger amount than what the hosting site actually paid out to you.
+The difference will be made up for by deductions on your tax return.

-If you are required to report your rental income (i.e. you rented your space for more than 14 days), there are certain items you can deduct that will reduce your tax liability.
+If you are required to report your rental income (i.e., you rented your space for more than 14 days), there are certain expenses – or portions of your expenses – that you can deduct to reduce your tax liability.
 These include:

-Will I get a tax form from Airbnb?
+Will I get a tax form from Airbnb/Vrbo?

 If I don’t get a tax form, do I still owe taxes?